spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-publishing/publish-and-synchronization.md

 #### Direct Synchronize

-To optimize performance and flexibility, you can enable Direct Synchronization by applying certain configurations at the project level.
+To optimize performance and flexibility, you can enable Direct Synchronization on the project level.
 This approach uses in-memory storage to retain all synchronization events instead of sending them to the queue.
+With this setup, you can control if entities are synchronized directly or through the traditional queue-based method.

-To Enable Direct Synchronization:
+To enable Direct Synchronization, do the following:
-- Add the `DirectSynchronizationConsolePlugin` to `ConsoleDependencyProvider::getEventSubscriber()`.
+1. Add `DirectSynchronizationConsolePlugin` to `ConsoleDependencyProvider::getEventSubscriber()`.
-- Enable the `SynchronizationBehaviorConfig::isDirectSynchronizationEnabled()` configuration.
+2. Enable the `SynchronizationBehaviorConfig::isDirectSynchronizationEnabled()` configuration.

 **src/Pyz/Zed/Console/ConsoleDependencyProvider.php**